 • stirring stick (we use the paint sticks)

-• molds (use plastic containers fro frozen food or vegetables, paper buckets, anything that can be ripped apart if the stone does not come out)
+• molds (use plastic containers for frozen food or vegetables, paper buckets, anything that you can rip apart if the stone does not come out)

 • Things to put in the stone (broken plates, glass…)

-Add your design; write in the cement, make a mosaic with the glass or plates bits.
+- Add your design; write in the cement, make a mosaic with the glass or plate bits.
 Be creative)

 Let dry 48 hours before removing the mold.
 Keep out of the sun when drying- the top will cure unevenly and can lead to breaking.
 Suppose planning on keeping outdoors in the winter paint on concrete sealer to keep it from cracking.